 Online Linux Terminal Emulators and Bash Editors

 You might be confused about choosing the best one as per your requirement.
 So which one should you use as the best online Linux terminal emulator?
-To help you get the best one, I have made a compilation list of online Linux terminals and bash editor for learning or running a quick test using your desired Linux commands and scripts.
+To help you get the best one, I have compiled a list of online Linux terminals and bash editors for learning or running a quick test using your desired Linux commands and scripts.

-Though Codeanywhere is a paid service, it still provides a free plan with a Linux virtual machine where you can set up a container with an OS at your choice.
+Though Codeanywhere is a paid service, it still provides a free plan with a Linux virtual machine to set up a container with an OS of your choice.
 If you choose Linux, then you will have a Linux console on your lap for learning commands.
 Moreover, If you are keen to get an online integrated cross-platform cloud IDEs, then Codeanywhere will be the best place to start with.

 2. Learn Shell

-Like Webminal – Online Linux/bash terminal, Learnshell is an online integrated interactive environment where you can learn shell programming and code editing at the same time with Unix/Linux shell interpreters.
+Like Webminal – Online Linux/bash terminal, Learnshell is an online integrated interactive environment where you can learn shell programming and code editing simultaneously with Unix/Linux shell interpreters.